-Wall Street set for higher open ahead of manufacturing data
+Wall Street higher ahead of manufacturing report

-(Reuters) - Wall Street’s main indexes were headed for a strong open on Tuesday ahead of the release of manufacturing data as investors looked for fresh signs of domestic demand in the world’s largest economy amid softening global growth.
+(Reuters) - Gains in technology stocks lifted Wall Street’s three main indexes higher for the second straight session on Tuesday, while investors awaited manufacturing data for fresh signs of domestic demand in the world’s largest economy.

 The ISM’s purchasing managers index (PMI) data, due at 10:00 a.m.
 ET (1400 GMT), is likely to show the manufacturing sector rebounded to 50.1 in September after contracting for the first time in 3-1/2 years to 49.1 in August.

-It will come on the heels of euro zone data, which showed manufacturing activity in the bloc contracted at its steepest rate in almost seven years.
+It will come on the heels of euro zone manufacturing data which contracted at its steepest rate in almost seven years.

 “If we look at some of the data out of either Asia Pacific or European zone, the U.S. economic data has certainly been the standout across the board,” said Art Hogan, chief market strategist at National Securities in New York.

+The technology sector .SPLRCT gained 1.02%, the most among 11 major S&P sectors, with Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O) providing the biggest boost.

+Semiconductor stocks Analog Devices (ADI.O) and Microchip Technology (MCHP.O) rose more than 3% after KeyBanc upgraded the chipmakers to “overweight”.
+Shares of peer Xilinx (XLNX.O) slipped 1.4% after the brokerage lowered its rating to “sector weight”.

-Despite a prolonged U.S.-China trade war that poses the biggest risk to global growth, confidence in the domestic economy is one of the factors that has helped the benchmark S&P 500 .SPX climb 18.7% so far this year.
+Despite a prolonged U.S.-China trade war that has hammered global growth, confidence in the domestic economy is one of the factors that has helped the benchmark S&P 500 .SPX climb more than 19% so far this year.

 A crucial jobs report on Friday is expected to shed further light on U.S. economic growth.
 The Federal Reserve is also looking at these data to determine whether it should cut interest rates again this year.